-Deutsche Bank is a defendant in an action related to two RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation ("FDIC") as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
+Deutsche Bank is a defendant in an action related to RMBS offerings brought by the U.S. Federal Deposit Insurance Corporation ("FDIC") as receiver for Citizens National Bank and Strategic Capital Bank (alleging an unspecified amount in damages against all defendants).
 In this action, the appellate court reinstated claims previously dismissed on statute of limitations grounds and petitions for rehearing and certiorari to the U.S. Supreme Court were denied.
-On 31 July 2017, the FDIC filed a second amended complaint, which defendants moved to dismiss on 14 September 2017.
+On 31 July 2017, the FDIC filed a second amended complaint.
 On 18 October 2019, defendants' motion to dismiss was denied.
 On 13 May 2022, the FDIC voluntarily dismissed its claim with respect to one of the RMBS offerings and Deutsche Bank filed a motion for summary judgment seeking dismissal of the remaining claim.
 Deutsche Bank's motion has been fully briefed as of 8 July 2022.
 Discovery is stayed pending resolution of Deutsche Bank's motion.